Skip to contents

 FrEDI is peer-reviewed and developed as an open-source R package.
 This Framework and its Technical Documentation have been subject to a public review comment period and an independent external peer review, following guidance in the EPA Peer-Review Handbook for Influential Scientific Information (ISI).
 Information on the peer-review is available in the EPA Science Inventory.

 FrEDI is customizable and fast.
 As shown in Figure 1, the user first provides custom projections for mean surface temperature, U.S. population, and GDP.
-Within a few seconds FrEDI then outputs a timeseries of annual physical and economic impacts across its multiple dimensions (see Technical Details pages).
-This framework does not include natural variability and is therefore designed to quantify impacts even under small temperature changes.
+Within a few minutes FrEDI then outputs a timeseries of annual physical and economic impacts across its multiple dimensions (see Examples page).
+This framework does not include natural variability and is therefore designed to quantify impacts, with the same level of accuracy, under any level of future temperature change.

 FrEDI is continually improved to reflect the current state of climate change impact science.
 FrEDI currently includes temperature-impact relationships for over 20 health, infrastructure, electricity, agriculture, recreation, and ecosystem-related sectors and includes the capacity to differentiate these sectoral impacts across multiple geographic regions within the U.S., demographics, and various adaptation scenarios.
 As described in the Technical Documentation, FrEDI is continually updated to incorporate new studies with the common framework to reflect the latest available science on climate change impacts within U.S. borders.